Creating the perfect enduro for off-road exploration

 Mosko Moto’s Reckless 40L pannier/duffle system easily mounts on any motorcycle and is a flexible and very organized packing system.
 It’s large enough for hoteling it on big bikes or camping on small bikes.
 (Use their 80L system for big bike camping.)
 They also offer duffel and dry bags, camping gear, and they showed me an awesome tank bag-backpack prototype at Horizons Unlimited last month.
 40L pannier/duffel: $424.99 | moskomoto.com

-Need vs Want: Do we really need all this stuff?
+Do I really need all this stuff?
 Do you really need all this stuff?
 I don’t know.
 I’m an amateur rider.
 I am comfortable on most medium-level and even so-called advanced trails if I can go slowly.
 Still, I end up tossing the bike frequently, so it needs to stand up to that.
 But, unlike the Baja racers, my mishaps are at low speed.

-Still, we are obviously choosing race-quality, best of breed, no-compromise products for this documented bike build.
-Plenty of people ride Baja on bikes held together with baling wire, duct tape, and zip ties–which are, by the way, three essential items for any backroads repair kit.
+Still, I am obviously choosing race-quality, best-of-breed, no-compromise products for this documented bike build.
+Plenty of people ride Baja on bikes held together with baling wire, duct tape, and zip ties—which are, by the way, three essential items for any backroads repair kit.

 Carla King has been writing about her motorcycle adventure travels since 1995.
 Read about her misadventures in North America, China, Europe, India, and Africa, and current adventures in Baja at CarlaKing.com.